 All US companies that own eligible collateral and maintain an account relationship with a primary dealer are eligible to borrow under the TALF.
-To be eligible under the TALF, a borrower must have significant operations in and a majority of its employees based in the United States.
+To be eligible under the TALF, a borrow er must have significant operations in and a majority of its employees based in the United States.

-FAQs issued on 12 May 2020 provide clarification that an Eligible Borrower may be an investment fund so long as the investment manager for such investment fund has significant operations in and a majority of its employees based in the United States.
+FAQs issued provide clarification that an Eligible Borrow er may be an investment fund so long as the investment manager for such investment fund has significant operations in and a majority of its employees based in the United States.
 The FAQs provide a non-exhaustive definition and examples of what constitutes significant operations in the US.